 To unlock regular techs in the game each battle rewards the player with 3 basic things, money, experience, and tech points.
 Each character has their own standard of tech points that they need to reach to unlock the next solo tech.
 Learning dual and triple techs is done completely differently.

-Dual and triple techs are techs where you need either two or three party members turns to be ready.
-You go into the bottom of the tech menu for any of the characters and select the dual or triple tech.
+Dual and triple techs are techs that need either two or three party members turns to be ready.
 This is generally a strong move where each character performs a version of one of their own solo techs but they combine it with the other party members involved.
 These techs generally cost a lot of MP and have the added con of using multiple members turns at the same time for one attack.

-To unlock dual and triple techs you simply need to play 1 battle with the duo or trio in question after they have unlocked the single tech that they perform.
+Dual and triple techs are unlocked after playing one battle with the duo or trio in question after they have unlocked the single tech that they perform.

 When the player begins their journey the first thing they are prompted to do is choose between Active mode and Wait mode.
 Active mode is the traditional mode which is meant to make the player feel like they are in a rush during battles.
 During this mode every character has their own ATB bar while the enemies have their own invisible one.
 When the player is selecting whatever options they want the enemy can attack them at all times.